-Tin Sang & Co had two petrol bowsers out the front and a small general store inside as well as a house out the back where we lived.
+Tin Sang & Co had two petrol bowsers out the front and a small general store inside.
+There was as a house out the back where we lived.
 Living in the commercial heart of a small country town would seem dull to many, but it was exciting for a young boy to move into a house just behind the shops in the main street.
-Yes, it seems decidedly small time now, but the increased activity and the movement of people in and out the shop was a new experience for me.
+Yes, it seems decidedly small time now, but the increased activity and the movement of people in and out of the shop was a new experience for me.

 When it came to weekly shopping, Piccones was owned by the town’s most successful business-man Lou Piccone.
 It was similar to the supermarket of today.
 More often than not, we shopped at Cavallaro’s.
 Cavallaro’s was a ramshackle old store, run by two Italian brothers, Dino and Alfie.
 It had a wide array of goods and the smell of ground coffee in the air.
 For me shopping there was a real adventure, with hot salami, Italian sausages, garlic, olive oil and many of the foods I grew to love.

 Just a few doors down from the chemist shop was Chellemi’s bakery run by Joe Chellemi.
-Joe was a young man and his elderly parents lived in the Chemist shop.
-I remember speaking to Mr. Chellemi (Joe’s dad) who spoke in broken English, like so many Italian migrants of that time.
+Joe was a young man and his elderly parents lived above the newsagency.
+I remember speaking to Mr. Chellemi (Joe’s dad) who spoke in broken English, like so many Italian immigrants of that time.

 Alas my father was far too generous to be a remarkable success in private enterprise.
 I can still recall how he would give away fruit and vegetables to customers and extend credit to people he should not have.
 However, he was a man with an optimistic attitude who would always land on his feet.